Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-UPI is mainly used for food orders and bill payments, showing its dominance in routine daily expenses.
+UPI is mainly used for food orders (43.75%) and bill payments (21.25%), showing its dominance in routine daily expenses.
+Together, these two purposes account for 65% of UPI transactions, while peer-to-peer transfers and grocery shopping make up smaller shares.

 ---